AutoStake-com/thorchain-deploy/README.md

 ```

-Now register these keys onchain
+Now register these keys onchain:

 ```
 docker exec -it af9a9b6f687e thornode tx thorchain set-node-keys "$NODE_PUB_KEY" "$NODE_PUB_KEY_ED25519" "$VALIDATOR" --from thorchain --chain-id thorchain-1 --node tcp://localhost:27147 --keyring-backend file
 ```

-Next, we you need to register your IP onchain by replacing $IP_ADDRESS with your IP and issuing the following command
+Next, we you need to register your IP onchain by replacing $IP_ADDRESS with your IP and issuing the following command:

 ```
 docker exec -it af9a9b6f687e thornode tx thorchain set-ip-address $IP_ADDRESS --from thorchain --chain-id thorchain-1 --node tcp://localhost:27147 --keyring-backend file
 ```

-Then lastly we must instruct the network which version of thorchain we are running, like so
+Then lastly we must instruct the network which version of thorchain we are running, like so:

 ```
 docker exec -it af9a9b6f687e thornode tx thorchain set-version --from thorchain --chain-id thorchain-1 --node tcp://localhost:27147 --keyring-backend file